-In a high density local government area with population increases, NSW Government housing targets and steady increases forecast to continue, the City is looking closely at its rating path and the best way to equitably align its rating structure to service this growth.
+In a high density local government area with population increases that are forecast to continue, and a requirement to respond to NSW Government housing targets, the City is looking closely at its rating path and the best way to equitably align its rating structure to service this growth.
 High volumes of apartment living puts additional demands on the City's services, facilities and infrastructure, however the relatively low additional income that arises from the minimum rates attributable to these additional apartments fails to provide appropriate financial support to offset the rising costs of servicing our growing community.

-Rating Structure 1
+Rating Structure

-The proposed rating structure for 2022/23 set out in the following table reflects the City's intention to adopt a 2.5% general rate increase if its application to IPART for a special rate variation is approved:
+The rating structure for 2022/23 set out in the following table reflects the City's adoption of a 2.5% general rate increase:

-Rating category Minimum rate Ad valorem rates (in the \$) Estimated yield \$M Residential Rate - Ordinary \$613.50 0.00119024 \$85.2 Business Rate - Ordinary \$785.00 0.00381862 \$67.1 Business Rate - CBD \$785.00 0.00755000 \$171.5
+Rating category Minimum rate Ad valorem rates (in the \$) Estimated yield \$M Residential rate - ordinary \$613.50 0.00119024 \$85.2 Business rate - ordinary \$785.00 0.00381862 \$67.1 Business rate - CBD \$785.00 0.00755000 \$171.5